Towards Plausible Graph Anonymization: Preliminaries

 \subsection{Threat Model}

-The adversary's goal is to detect fake edges in $\Graph_{\ano}$ and partially recover the original graph to eventually apply privacy attacks on the recovered graph.
-In this paper, our main focus lies on the reconstruction of the original graph.
+The adversary's goal is to detect fake edges in $\Graph_{\ano}$, partially recover the original graph, and eventually carry out privacy attacks on the recovered graph.
+To perform graph recovery, we assume that the adversary only has access to the anonymized graph $\Graph_{\ano}$ and is aware of the underlying anonymization algorithm.
+This means that the adversary does not need any information about the original graph $\Graph$, such as $\Graph$'s graph structure or any statistical background knowledge related to this graph. \autoref{fig:system} depicts a schematic overview of the attack.

-To perform the graph recovery, we assume that the adversary only has access to the anonymized graph $\Graph_{\ano}$ and that she knows the used anonymization mechanism $\ano$.
-In particular, this means that the adversary does not know any information about the original graph $\Graph$, such as $\Graph$'s graph structure, or any statistical background knowledge related to this graph.
-Figure~\ref{fig:system} depicts a schematic overview of the attack which takes as input only the anonymized graph.
-Besides the adversary, an OSN operator can also apply our graph recovery attack to check whether there are any potential flaws in $\Graph_{\ano}$ before releasing it.
+Our graph recovery attack could also be carried out by a service provider (e.g., OSN operator) to check whether there are potential flaws in its anonymized graph data before release.